All Episodes

 It's all about Obama.

-He wants to burn his credential as a peace president reducing nuclear arms.
+He wants to burn his credential as a peace president, reducing nuclear arms.

-It's called Volxky.
+It's called Volksky.

 Vogsky, it's exactly right.